wenhuchen/Variational-Vocabulary-Selection/README.md

 # Variational-Vocabulary-Selection
-Code for NAACL Paper "How Large a Vocabulary Does Text Classification Need?
+Code for NAACL19 Paper "How Large a Vocabulary Does Text Classification Need?
 A Variational Approach to Vocabulary Selection", the paper will be coming soon.

 Requirements:
 - Tensorflow 1.90